TrueC-D/prework-videos-variable-assignment/README.md

 + That's it for this one - to recap:
 + We talked about how expressions are used in programming, such as math expressions and variable assignment
 + We looked at the return values of different expressions
-+ We described the Variable Lookup Expression, and how ruby finds a variable value
++ We described how ruby looks up a variables value, and why that's useful for our programs.
 + We looked at how to use the variable assignment expression and how that works in our applications
 + And we also looked at how to use constants and why they are useful.
 + So thanks so much for watching - happy coding!